Cairo delights at sweet candies as Muslim festival nears

 "I have been working at this shop since I was 12 years old," he said, adding that his job keeps Egypt's sweet-tooths happy all year.

-After the festivities, he said, "we go back to making chocolates and regular candies."
+After the festivities, he said, "we go back to making chocolates and regular candies".
+AFP